smatechnologies/ibm-i-agent-docs/docs/configuration/configuration.md

     certificate store on the OpCon server.
     i.
 Digital certificates can be self-signed or issued by well-known public Certificate Authorities.
 b.
-Similarly, the OpCon application server\'s digital certificate, or
+Similarly, the OpCon application server's digital certificate, or
     the CA root certificate for the authority that issued the OpCon Server certificate, must be imported into the IBM i \*SYSTEM certificate store, using the IBM i web-based DCM (Digital